posthtml/posthtml-components/readme.md

 ## Introduction

 This PostHTML plugin provides an HTML-friendly syntax for write components in your templates.
-If you are familiar with Blade, you will find similar syntax as this plugin was inspired by it.
+If you are familiar with Blade, you will find similar syntax as this plugin is inspired by it.
 See below a basic example, as code is worth a thousand words.

 > This plugin is still in early stage of development and the current API may change.